julianpeeters/dc10/README.md

 ### `dc10-io`
  - Library for Scala 3 (JVM only)
- - Bring your own AST, compiler, and renderer implementations
+ - Bring your own AST, implement a `Renderer`

 ```scala
 "com.julianpeeters" %% "dc10-io" % "0.4.0"